sudheermuthyala/AWS/VPC-PEERING/README.md

 - VPC Peering can be done Between in Same account and  same region
 - VPC Peering can be done Between in Same account and different region
 - VPC Peering can be done Between in different account and different region
-- VPC Peering can be done Between in Same account and different region
+- VPC Peering can be done Between in different account and same region